Why do you fly over Greenland in an airplane flight?

 You could also cut it at the north and south pole.
 This longitudinal line also cuts two equal portions.
 Any meridian line is a great circle as well.

-From New York to Madrid, here’s how the plane create two equal segments.
+From New York to Madrid, here’s how the plane creates two equal segments.

 How about when you follow along the 40° latitude line?
 Anywhere that it doesn’t cut two equal pieces is a small circle.